arrow_back

 Source: Unsplash

-Around the world, we see a trend towards specialisation.
+Around the world, we see a trend towards specialization.
 Work that has once been done by one person, is now broken into smaller pieces.
-Some of which are outsourced (e.g development) or done by experts in their field.
+Some of which are outsourced (e.g. development) or done by experts in their field.

 At the same time, the world becomes hyperconnected.
 We are online per default and communicate over long distances with each other.
 Not surprisingly, the workplace mirrors this trend and becomes a place where people with different backgrounds, experiences and perspectives come together to collaborate.